skoobasteeve/nextcloud-infra/README.md

 ### Post-Install

+#### **Nextcloud config file**
-Once you've confirmed that the Nextcloud instnace is up and running, add he following lines to `config/config.php` in your Nextcloud directory to optimize the instance and clear warnings:
+Once you've confirmed that the Nextcloud instance is up and running, add the following lines to `config/config.php` in your Nextcloud directory to optimize the instance and clear warnings:

 Fix trusted proxy warning
 ``` php